How to Start a YouTube Channel in 2022 (Ultimate Guide)

 With well over a billion users and over 500 hours of video uploaded every minute, YouTube is the second largest search engine on the internet.
 When it comes to marketing, having a YouTube channel is invaluable.

-But before you start creating YouTube content you must begin by setting up your channel by following these simple steps.
+But before you start creating content and attempt to hit the monetary numbers that famous YouTubers make on this platform, you must begin by setting up your channel correctly.